aamshaegar/My-Music-Space/README.md

 ---

 # Links
-In this section we report all the links referred to the developing of the **MyMusicSpace** project
+In this section, we report all the links referred to the development of the **MyMusicSpace** project

 - **Github** page:&emsp;            https://github.com/aamshaegar/Pogetto-TAASS
 - **DockerHub** page:&emsp;         https://hub.docker.com/repositories/aamshaegar